Fenlon37/data-analytics-power-bi-report673/README.md

 Renamed columns for clarity.

 5. **Date Table**
-Creation: Generated a continuous date table using DAX, spanning the earliest *Order Date* to the latest *Shipping Date*.
+Creation: Generated a continuous date table using DAX, spanning the earliest *Order Date* to the year end containing the latest *Shipping Date*.
 DAX Columns:
 Day of Week
 Month Number